elm-city-craftworks/course-001/PART_1.md

 * How can you efficiently write the contents of an input file to `STDOUT` with empty lines omitted?
-Being efficient in this context means avoiding storing the contents of the input file in memory and processing the stream in a single pass.
+Being efficient in this context means avoiding storing the full contents of the input file in memory and processing the stream in a single pass.

-* How would you go about parsing command line arguments that contain a mixture of flags and file arguments? (i.e. something like `ls -a -l foo/*.txt`)
+* How would you go about parsing command line arguments that contain a mixture of flags and file arguments? (i.e. something like `ls -a -l foo/*.txt`) c
 * What features are provided by Ruby's `String` class to help with fixed width text layouts? (i.e. right aligning a column of numbers, or left aligning a column of text with some whitespace after it to keep the total